chetnashah/javawork/androidbasics/Room/README.md

 1. room runtime - runtime stuff for room
 2. room compiler - annotations and other compile time checking stuff.

+Room can be used with or without coroutines.
+Room without coroutines would be slightly harder, since app developer has to manually take care of threading/background.
+Where as coroutine help easilys schedule background work.

 ## Gradle plugin needed

 `apply kotlin-kapt`

 ## Coroutine support for room

 ## Common steps